 5. Consider price but don’t let that be the overriding factor

-Obviously, price is a factor, we all have budgets to work to.
+Of course price is a big factor, we all have budgets to work to.
 However, don’t pick a photographer based solely on price.
 Remember the reason you’re booking a family photographer in the first place is to capture the true essence of your family and to allow you to savour those precious moments for years to come.

 Consider these elements too: